huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_route.md

 * `vpc_id` (Required, String, ForceNew) - Specifies the VPC for which a route is to be added.
 Changing this creates a new Route.

-* `tenant_id` (Optional, String, ForceNew) - Specifies the tenant ID.
-Only the administrator can specify the tenant ID of other tenant.
-Changing this creates a new Route.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: